Dr Bandy Lee warned five years ago Trump was dangerous. She’s more worried now

 Trump himself never stopped giving the doctors plenty of information for a diagnosis.

 “I mean, there was such a wealth of information available going back decades, and he was letting known his unfiltered stream of consciousness thoughts constantly, on an hourly basis, every single day.
 We never get that kind of information from a patient.
-It was easier to diagnose him than a patient,” Dr Lee told us.
+It was easier to diagnose him than a patient,” Dr Lee tells The Independent.

-“The first alarm came, because this was the kind of person I would see ... in maximum security prisons, where I usually work,” she tells The Independent.
+“The first alarm came, because this was the kind of person I would see ... in maximum security prisons, where I usually work,” she said.
 “And he was running for the US presidency!
 So that was very alarming to me.
 That’s when I was almost on the edge of my chair, the entire campaign ... and then the election and into inauguration.
 That’s why I bolted into action.”

 She says: “He is more more serious an instigator and shaper of the culture – not because he is clever, because definitely not.
 Because of the severity of his pathology and the influence and the position we had placed him in.”